 Anticipating the beginning of the school year can create anxiety for both family members and for their sons/daughters on the autism spectrum.
 Concerns surround whether your son/daughter will be successful in school, and if the new staff will have a solid understanding of autism spectrum disorders and of your son/daughter.
 At times, you may know staff and have a good working relationship with them.
 At other times, staff is unknown and expectations for your son/daughter are unclear.
 Below are a few tips to help you become a proactive and positive advocate for your son/daughter.

-- Staff will need information about how ASD impacts your son/daughter.
+- Staff will need information about how ASD affects your son/daughter.
 At the end of this article is a form that you can complete and share with your child’s teachers.
-This form allows you to provide specific information about learning styles, communication systems, medical issues, behavior supports and other topics.
+This form allows you to provide specific information about learning styles, communication systems, medical issues, behavior supports, and other topics.
 Make sure that you describe your child, and not only in terms related to their ASD (e.g., sense of humor, kind, gentle, smart).
 Highlight the positive qualities of your son/daughter.
-Ask that information be shared with relevant staff including cafeteria workers, custodians, bus drivers, the school secretary, the school nurse and administrators.
+Ask that information be shared with relevant staff, including cafeteria workers, custodians, bus drivers, the school secretary, the school nurse, and administrators.
 The form is brief so as not to overwhelm staff.
 Add information as you choose.

 - Visit the lunchroom and have the student learn how to navigate the lunchroom, where to sit, and the rules of the lunchroom (e.g., going through the lunch line, sitting down in the lunchroom, etc.).
 Work with the staff to develop a social narrative or visual task analysis if needed.

 - Ask the school to identify key people or a mentor the student can contact if s/he is having a difficult time adjusting or understanding a certain situation.
 Ask for the name and contact information for this person.
 This is especially important if your son/daughter is in middle school or high school.